 The Annual Budget outlines the District's plans to provide high-quality, cost-effective service to its Member Cities and Customers.
-According to the Dallas Federal Reserve, the local economy has slowed but it appears to be on track for a soft landing.
-The job market continues to be resilient albeit slightly worse than the prior year.
-Inflation has continued its trend downward as higher interest rates are having an impact.
-The State of Texas and our local economy surrounding the Dallas/Fort Worth Metroplex is known for its traditionally lower cost of living which has attracted a large migration of new residents from across the U.S. to now call our service area home.
-However, consumer prices have increased at a faster rate in Texas than the national average.
-Inflationary pressures are beginning to show some signs of cooling as the Federal Reserve maintains its aggressive monetary tightening policy despite the signs of moderating pricing pressure.
+According to the Dallas Federal Reserve, the local economy moderated toward more normal growth in 2024.
+The Dallas Fed's Texas Employment Forecast suggests job growth would be steady for the remainder of the year.
+Inflation has continued to slow with Texas CPI down to 2.5% in August.
+The State of Texas and our local economy surrounding the Dallas/Forth Worth Metroplex is known for its traditionally lower cost of living which has attracted a large migration of new residents from across the U.S. to now call our service area home.

-The District increased rates by \$0.30 / 1,000 gallons to \$3.69 / 1,000 gallons for FY24.
-This represented a 9% increase and was necessary to cover increasing operating and capital costs.
+The District increased the Regional Water System rates for Member Cities by \$0.21/1,000 gallons to \$3.85/1,000 gallons for FY25.
+This represented a 5.8% increase and was necessary to cover increasing operating and capital costs.
 The District's Board of Directors goal of meeting the contractual obligation of the participating cities, within state and federal laws while protecting the environment, continues to be accomplished with reasonable cost in all systems.